junxit/us-congress-bills-110/metadata.md

 - (none recorded)

+## Committees (1)

+- Senate — Finance Committee

 ## Actions

 - 2007-05-17 — Introduced in House
 - 2007-05-17 — Introduced in House
 - 2007-05-17 — Passed/agreed to in House: Pursuant to the provisions of S. Con.
 Res.
 21, H.J.
 Res.
 43 is considered passed House.
 - 2007-05-17 — Pursuant to the provisions of S. Con.
 Res.
 21, H.J.
 Res.
 43 is considered passed House.
+- 2007-05-21 — Received in the Senate and Read twice and referred to the Committee on Finance.